On the Corner: Reception

-On the Corner was panned by most critics and contemporaries in jazz; according to Tingen, it became "the most vilified and controversial album in the history of jazz" only a few weeks after its release.
+On the Corner was panned by most critics and jazz musicians; according to Davis biographer Paul Tingen, it became "the most vilified and controversial album in the history of jazz" soon after its release.
 Saxophonist Stan Getz proclaimed: "That music is worthless.
 It means nothing; there is no form, no content, and it barely swings."
-Jazz Journal critic Jon Brown wrote, "it sounds merely as if the band had selected a chord and decided to worry hell out of it for three-quarters of an hour," concluding that "I'd like to think that nobody could be so easily pleased as to dig this record to any extent."
-Eugene Chadbourne, writing for jazz magazine CODA, described it as "pure arrogance."
+Jazz Journal critic Jon Brown wrote that "it sounds merely as if the band had selected a chord and decided to worry hell out of it for three-quarters of an hour," concluding that "I'd like to think that nobody could be so easily pleased as to dig this record to any extent."
+Eugene Chadbourne, writing for jazz magazine Coda, described On the Corner as "pure arrogance."
 In his 1974 biography of Davis, critic Bill Coleman described the album as "an insult to the intellect of the people."

-Rock journalist Robert Christgau later suggested that jazz critics were not receptive to On the Corner "because the improvisations are rhythmic rather than melodic" and Davis played the organ more than trumpet.
-Regarding the appeal its music had for rock critics, he praised "Black Satin" but expressed reservations about the absence of a "good" beat elsewhere on the album.
-Ian MacDonald of the NME declared the album was "monumentally boring".
-MacDonald thought "Black Satin" had "a nice theme, but nothing gets done with it" while "Vote for Miles" had "some genuinely funky playing — but then the tablas, tamburas, hand-claps, hi-hats, and whatnot catch on to what he's doing and ruin it."
+Rock journalist Robert Christgau later suggested that jazz critics were not receptive to On the Corner "because the improvisations are rhythmic rather than melodic" and Davis played the organ more than his trumpet.
+Regarding the appeal it held for rock critics, he praised "Black Satin" but expressed reservations about the absence of a "good" beat elsewhere on the album.
+Ian MacDonald of the NME declared the album "monumentally boring".
 In a positive review for Rolling Stone, Ralph J. Gleason found the music very "lyrical and rhythmic" while praising the dynamic stereo recording and calling Davis "a magician".
-He concluded by saying "the impact of the whole is greater than the sum of any part."
+He concluded by saying that "the impact of the whole is greater than the sum of any part."

-The album's commercial performance was as limited as that of Davis's albums since Bitches Brew, topping the Billboard jazz chart but only peaking at #156 in the more heterogeneous Billboard 200.
-Paul Tingen wrote that "predictably, this impenetrable and almost tuneless concoction of avant-garde classical, free jazz, African, Indian and acid funk bombed spectacularly, leading to decades in the wilderness.
+The album's commercial performance was as limited as that of Davis's albums since Bitches Brew, topping the Billboard jazz chart but only peaking at No. 156 in the more heterogeneous Billboard 200.
+Tingen wrote that "predictably, this impenetrable and almost tuneless concoction of avant-garde classical, free jazz, African, Indian and acid funk bombed spectacularly, leading to decades in the wilderness.
 As far as the jazzers were concerned, it completed Davis's journey from icon to fallen idol."